What We Do

 The release of long-term funds by promotional (or state-backed) financial institutions, through frontline (or traditional) finance providers is a successful and effective model for funding SMEs throughout Europe.

-Currently the SBCI is focusing on distributing its liquidity through Bibby Financial Services, Fexco Asset Finance, Finance Ireland, Microfinance Ireland and SME Finance & Leasing Solution DAC.
+Currently the SBCI is focusing on distributing its liquidity through Bibby Financial Services, BVP, Fexco Asset Finance, Microfinance Ireland and SME Finance & Leasing Solution DAC.
 This funding supports products such as leasing, invoice financing hire purchase and trade finance.